Kong/kong/README.md

 #### Without a database

-Configure this plugin on a [Route](https://docs.konghq.com/latest/admin-api/#route-object) by adding this section do your declarative configuration file:
+Configure this plugin on a [Route](https://docs.konghq.com/latest/admin-api/#route-object) by adding this section to your declarative configuration file:

 ```
 plugins: